Press release distribution: The what, where & who of press releases

 If you've enjoyed these examples, why not have a look at a hundred more!

-Now that you know the ins and outs of press release distribution, you're ready to go forth and create amazing PR to distribute to the right people in the right way.
-Read more on the most effective strategies for writing and releasing your press releases.
+Now that you know the ins and outs of press release distribution, you're ready to go forth and create an amazing press release distribution plan.
+Or maybe you want to procrastinate a little longer?
+We won't tell.
+Why not make yourself another cuppa and read up on the most effective strategies for writing and releasing your press releases.

 Or, need to send press releases out now?
 See how Prezly can help you send out quick, professional, and beautiful PR.
 Try it now for free: